 Sustainability is at the core of the GCC’s values, so many of the machines were reconfigured to be powered by solar-electric energy.

 The original impetus and principle of the co-operative company was to revolutionize the cocoa-chocolate system that typically keeps cocoa production separate from chocolate-making and therefore takes advantage of cocoa farmers.
 The GCC believes that the cocoa farmers should benefit as much as the chocolate-makers.

 In 20?? the GCC opened its own factory outlet store called Bonbon Chocolates where they produce a wide variety of delicious chocolates right on-site, using only local ingredients combining the wonderful dark chocolate with the many fruits, nuts and spices of Grenada.
-This charming small shop is located on Belmont Estate: the first and largest organic cocoa farm and fermentary in the co-operative.
-The end result is a collection of Bonbons that are pure, delicious, natural and healthy so it’s well worth the trek up into the rain forest to track down this little gem.
+This charming small shop is located a few yards from our factory.
+We stock a collection of Bonbons that are pure, delicious, natural and healthy so it’s well worth the trek up into the rain forest to track down this little gem.

 - Doug Browne died from cancer in November 2008

 - Mott Green died in an electrical accident in June 2013

 - Edmond Brown is the sole surviving founder, and continues to be responsible for making chocolate every day.